New Haven Colony: History

 In 1637, a group of London merchants and their families moved to Boston with the intention of creating a new settlement.
 The leaders were John Davenport, a Puritan minister, and Theophilus Eaton, a wealthy merchant who brought £3,000 to the venture.
 Both had experience in fitting out vessels for the Massachusetts Bay Company.
 The two ships that they chartered arrived in Boston on June 26, 1637.
 They learned about the area around the Quinnipiac River from militia engaged in the Pequot War, so Eaton set sail to view the area in late August.
 The site seemed ideal for trade, with a good port lying between Boston and the Dutch city of New Amsterdam on Manhattan and good access to the furs of the Connecticut River valley settlements of Hartford and Springfield.

 Eaton returned to Boston, leaving seven men to remain through the winter and make preparations for the arrival of the rest of the company.
 The main body of settlers landed on April 14, 1638, numbering about 250, with the addition of some from Massachusetts.
 A number of the early dwellings were caves or "cellers", partially underground and carved into hillsides.

 Founding as Quinnipiac

 A 19th-century map showing New Haven in 1641, featuring the town's nine-square plan with the Green and meeting house at its center.

 The first English settlers gave their settlement the name Quinnipiac (rendered in various spellings, including "Quinipiek" in local records from the time).
 The name lasted until September 1, 1640 (O.S.), when records of the plantation's general court note "This towne now named Newhaven [sic]."

 The settlers had no official charter.
 Historian Edward Channing describes them as squatters, whereas author Edward Atwater holds that a land purchase from the local natives had been effected sometime before their arrival in April, although no written deed was signed until November 24, 1638.
-A second deed was made December 11, 1638 for a ten by thirteen mile tract north of the first purchase.
+A second deed was made December 11, 1638 for a 10 by 13 mi tract north of the first purchase.